philippd/angularjs-style-guide/README.md

 # Directory structure

-Since a large AngularJS application has many components it's best to structure them in a directory hierarchy.
+Since a large AngularJS application has many components, it's best to structure them in a directory hierarchy.
 We use the following approach:

 * High level division by functionality and lower level division by component types.